-- Safety glasses are required all camps and will be warn in when learning many skills.
+- Safety glasses are required for all camps and will be required when learning many skills.

 Don’t let this heading scare you camp is meant to be fun and it is.
-This follow is recommended for all camps but is only mandatory if wanting to earn school credit.
+The following is recommended for all camps but is only mandatory if wanting to earn school credit.

 - Pens and pencils

 Navigation is a basic skill we teach in all camps, and any function compass is required in all basic camps.
 In our stand-alone navigation and all advance camps, we require the more advanced navigational tool

 - Compass: [The Suunto-mc-2] (https://www.rei.com/product/787189/suunto-mc-2-pro-compass) is the compass we recommend, and is the compass we require the students in our private school.
 The student will learn to use all the features of this compass.
 Again in basic camps any functional compass will do.

 - Altimeter (mechanical) required only for advance navigation camp